Care about Total Compensation

 Company Salary Cash Bonus Stock Model

-Amazon Yes Maximum 160K Only in first 2 years 4 year grant.
+Amazon Yes, Maximum 160K Only in the first 2 years 4-year grant.
 Per year 5%,15%, 40%, 40%

-Google Yes Yes 4 year grant vest monthly
+Google Yes Yes 4-year grant vests monthly

-Facebook Yes Yes 4 year grant vest quarterly
+Facebook Yes Yes 4-year grant vests quarterly

 Microsoft Yes Yes Unknown